Montmartre Food Tour: How To Eat Like a Local In Paris Top Neighborhood

 Irresistible crepes with salted butter caramel sauce

 If you are a French crepes fan like I am, this French food stop is sure to delight.
-French crepes have their origins in Brittany, in western France and are popular throughout the county.

 Ready to rest our weary feet after walking up and down the hilly streets of Montmartre, Juan led the group to a family-owned creperie.